-The Board has established an Actuarial function, headed by an appointed Head of Actuarial Function through an outsourcing arrangement with Milliman Ireland.
+The Board has established an Actuarial function, headed by an appointed Head of Actuarial Function.
 The Actuarial function co-ordinates the calculation of Technical Provisions and provides an Opinion and accompanying report on the Technical Provisions to the Board and the supervisory authority.
 In addition, the Actuarial function prepares opinions on the underwriting policy, reinsurance arrangements (where applicable) and the ORSA.
 The Actuarial function regularly attends and reports directly to the Audit Committee and Board.
 Further detail in respect of the Actuarial function is included in section B.6.